starhoshi/Orderable/README.md

 for japanese: [README\.ja\.md](https://github.com/starhoshi/Orderable/blob/master/README.ja.md)

-orderable.ts is a CocoaPods library that works with Cloud Functions for Firebase and can easily execute payment.
+Orderable is a CocoaPods library that works with Cloud Functions for Firebase and can easily execute payment.

 EC requires a lot of processing.
 For example, check number of stocks, payment process, create history, and so on.
 Orderable exec these troublesome tasks.